martinaegidius/obsidian/RemarkableHacks/Document-formatting.md

 Implemented getPaper.sh in earlier described dir.
 ./getPaper.sh

+log: 04/09/2022: updated ~/.paper2remarkable.yml with config for sourcing rmapi as it did not work beforehand.

 If formatting is weird, disable -r (right move) flag by just calling p2r url

 <b> Important: May be used for generating pdfs locally with blank page after each page (good for school-assignment work), which then followingly may be converted to notebook-format using pdf2rmnotebook.sh</b>